owncloud-archive/documentation/developer_manual/app/fundamentals/controllers.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

-Controllers are used to connect :doc:`routes <routes>` with app logic.
+Controllers are used to connect :doc:`routes <routes>` with application logic.
 Think of them as callbacks that are executed once a request has come in.
 Controllers are defined inside the ``lib/Controller/`` directory.
-To create a controller, extend the ``Controller`` class and create a method that should be executed on a request.
+To create a controller, extend the ``Controller`` class and create a method that should be executed to handle a request.

 Here is an example of how to do so.

 .. code-block:: php